"Adapt or die..."

 2. (Re)framing - The first step towards innovative ideas (start at 4:20)

 2. Follow the instructions for the Innovation Strengths Preference Indicator (ISPI) assessment.
 This will be used in a later workshop for Think Tank students and is not a criteria for selection.

 a.
 On a 4" x 6" card (blank cards and an example are available outside Room 208), write the following information on one side:

-Notifications will be made on Friday through your SOS squadron chain of command.
+Notifications will be made COB on 18 July through your SOS squadron chain of command.

 Thank you for your interest in playing with wild ideas!

 -The Think Tank Coaching Staff